-- To PXE boot a VM with write cache, create a VM with 1 hard disk drive. - To use Boot Device Manager (BDM) to boot a VM with write cache, create a VM with 2 hard disk drives. - To use BDM to boot a VM that uses a Personal vDisk and write cache, create a VM with 3 hard disk drives.
+- To PXE boot a VM with write cache, create a VM with 1 hard disk drive. - To use Boot Device Manager (BDM) to boot a VM with write cache, create a VM with 2 hard disk drives.

 Using the Status Tray on a target device